Article

 New market entrants driving change

-Embracing digital payments has accelerated from the realm of early adopters and into the mainstream.
+Embracing digital payments has accelerated from beyond early adopters and into the mainstream.
 Fintechs and other new competitors have entered the payments space and are changing how we use corporate and virtual credit cards.
+These innovators continue to advance B2B payments technology, helping organizations modernize payment workflows and increase efficiency.

 For example, fintech innovation created single-use virtual cards.
 These cards are generated for specific purchases and facilitate secure, efficient B2B payments.